Ray Wedgwood: Later life

 After his retirement from the RTA in 2004 Wedgwood became an ex-officio member of the organisation's Heritage Committee and took an active role in developing improved methods of preserving heritage bridges.
 He also spoke publicly on matters of bridge history being a frequent guest on the Australia All Over radio program on ABC Radio.

 Between 2008 and 2011, together with another former NSW Chief Bridge Engineer, Brian Pearson, he provided technical advice to the ACT Government about the heritage issues and structural refurbishment of the historic timber truss bridge over the Murrumbidgee River at Tharwa.

 Between 2012 and 2018, he and Brian Pearson argued for the retention of the historic Windsor Bridge as a heritage structure when it was facing demolition as part of the bridge replacement program.
 The new bridge and approaches cut into Thompson Square in Windsor damaging what is widely regarded as an important feature of early colonial history.

 He also contributed to several book on heritage bridge issues, notably Bridging Sydney, a history of the Sydney Harbour Bridge (2006), and The Timber Truss Bridge Book (2019).

 Wedgwood died at Beverly Hills, Sydney on 5 March 2020.
+In July 2022 the New South Wales Government named the Morgan Rd overbridge at Mt White on the M1 Motorway in his honour, recognising his contribution to the transport industry and the community.